cdent/placedock/README.md

-There are several environment variables that can be used when running the container (either via `-e` or `--env-file` on a `docker run` or however you happen to be establishing a pod in kubernetes (this repo uses a `deployment.yaml`).
+There are several environment variables that can be used when running the container (either via `-e` or `--env-file` on a `docker run` or however you happen to be establishing a pod in kubernetes.
+Some of the variables are specific to this methods, the rest (those starting with `OS_`) correspond to the placement configuration settings, all of which may be managed from the environment (removing the need for a config file).

 * `OS_PLACEMENT_DATABASE__CONNECTION`: Database connection string.
   Defaults to `sqlite:////cats.db`, a database local to the container.